Steven Matz: Minor leagues

-Matz opened the 2015 season with the Las Vegas 51s of the Class AAA Pacific Coast League.
+Matz opened the 2015 season with the Las Vegas 51s of the Triple–A Pacific Coast League.
 In 15 games started for Las Vegas, Matz had a 7–4 record and 2.19 ERA, the best ERA in the league, as well as 9.4 strikeouts per nine innings, the best of any qualified starting pitcher in the Pacific Coast League.
 Matz also had 94 strikeouts over 90 1/3 innings, as well as a .304 batting average.
-Across four seasons with five teams over four seasons in his minor league career, Matz posted an overall 2.28 ERA and never allowed more than two runs in consecutive starts.
+Across four seasons with five teams in his minor league career, Matz posted an overall 2.28 ERA and never allowed more than two runs in consecutive starts.

 New York Mets

 2015

 Steven Matz was called up to the New York Mets to join a six-man pitching rotation for the 2015 season, along with Bartolo Colón, Jacob deGrom, Matt Harvey, Jon Niese, and Noah Syndergaard.
 He was the first Long Island high school pitcher to make his MLB debut with the Mets since Ray Searage in 1981.

 Matz debuted against the Cincinnati Reds at the Mets' Citi Field on June 28, 2015.
-His first MLB pitch was a wild pitch to Brandon Phillips, and later in that at-bat Phillips hit a home run.
+His first MLB pitch, to Brandon Phillips, was wild enough to escape the mitt of the catcher; later in that at-bat Phillips hit a home run.
 Nevertheless, Matz got the win, giving up two runs, five hits, and three walks, and striking out six over 110 pitches in 7 2/3 innings, as the Mets defeated the Reds 7–2.
 Additionally, using a bat gifted to him by Las Vegas teammate Matt Reynolds, Matz recorded three hits as a batter and drove in four runs.
 His first major league at-bat was a two-run double against pitcher Josh Smith.
 Matz was the first pitcher in MLB history to record that many hits and RBIs in his debut game, and the 11th player at any position to do so.
 He was also the seventh pitcher since 1914 with three or more hits in his first game, and the first since Jason Jennings of the Colorado Rockies in 2001.
 Matz was the first pitcher and the 26th player in any position in the last 100 years with four RBI in his MLB debut.
 Additionally, he was the first Mets pitcher in franchise history to record three or more hits in his debut, and the first Met in any position to have four RBI in his first game.
 He was also the sixth Mets pitcher with four RBI in any game, and the first since Dwight Gooden in 1990.